Political Socialization: Meaning, Agents, and Importance

 Importance of Political Socialization

-It is very important to discuss the political socialization context of these countries to know how old their own political and social structures are, how much they have changed, and how political continuity is preserved in the West.
-Society is constantly changing.
-A discussion of political socialization is also needed to understand the extent to which these changes are affecting the political system.
+It is important to study political socialization in these countries to understand how their political and social systems have developed over time, how much they have changed, and how political traditions are maintained in Western countries.
+Since society is always changing, discussing political socialization helps us see how these changes impact the political system.

 Conclusion